-- (1) All voltages are with respect to the potential at the GND pins. - (2) Min and Max limits are specified by design, test, or statistical analysis.
-Typical numbers are not ensured, but do represent the most likely norm. - (3) The LM3200 is designed for mobile phone applications where turn-on after power-up is controlled by the system controller and where requirements for a small package size overrule increased die size for internal Under Voltage Lock-Out (UVLO) circuitry.
-Thus, it should be kept in shutdown by holding the EN pin low until the input voltage exceeds 2.7V. - (4) Over-Voltage protection (OVP) threshold is the voltage above the nominal VOUT where the OVP comparator turns off the PFET switch while in PWM mode. - (5) V{IN} is compared to the programmed output voltage (V{OUT}).
+(1) All voltages are with respect to the potential at the GND pins.

+(2) Min and Max limits are specified by design, test, or statistical analysis.
+Typical numbers are not ensured, but do represent the most likely norm.

+(3) The LM3204 is designed for mobile phone applications where turn-on after power-up is controlled by the system controller and where requirements for a small package size overrule increased die size for internal Under Voltage Lock-Out (UVLO) circuitry.
+Thus, it should be kept in shutdown by holding the EN pin low until the input voltage exceeds 2.7V.

+(4) Over-Voltage protection (OVP) threshold is the voltage above the nominal V{OUT} where the OVP comparator turns off the PFET switch while in PWM mode.

+(5) V{IN} is compared to the programmed output voltage (V{OUT}).
 When V{IN}-V{OUT} falls below V{BYPASS}- for longer than T{BYP} the Bypass FET turns on and the switching FETs turn off.
 This is called the Bypass mode.
-Bypass mode is exited when V{IN}-V{OUT} exceeds V{BYPASS}+ for longer than T{BYP}, and PWM mode returns.
-The hysterisis for the bypass detection threshold V{BYPASS}+ V{BYPASS}- will always be positive and will be approximately 200 mV(typ.). - (6) Shutdown current includes leakage current of PFET and Bypass FET. - (7) Electrical Characteristics table reflects open loop data (FB=0V and current drawn from SW pin ramped up until cycle by cycle current limit is activated).
-Refer to Typical Performance Characteristics (Open/Closed Loop Current Limit vs Temperature curve) for closed loop data and its variation with regards to supply voltage and temperature.
-Closed loop current limit is the peak inductor current measured in the application circuit by increasing output current until output voltage drops by 10%. - 8) Bypass FET current limit is defined as the load current at which the FB voltage is 1V lower than V{IN}.
+The device comes out of Bypass mode when V{IN}-V{OUT} exceeds V{BYPASS}+ for longer than T{BYP}, and PWM mode returns.
+The hysteresis for the bypass detection threshold V{BYPASS}+ - V{BYPASS}- will always be positive and will be approximately 200mV (typ.).

+(6) Shutdown current includes leakage current of PFET and Bypass FET.

+(7) Electrical Characteristics table reflects open loop data (FB=0V and current drawn from SW pin ramped up until cycle by cycle current limit is activated).
+Refer to Typical Performance Characteristics (Open/Closed Loop Current Limit vs Temperature (PWM Mode) curve) for closed loop data and its variation with regards to supply voltage and temperature.
+Closed loop current limit is the peak inductor current measured in the application circuit by increasing output current until output voltage drops by 10%.
-Submit Documentation Feedback

-Copyright © 2004-2005, Texas Instruments Incorporated
+(8) Bypass FET current limit is defined as the load current at which the FB voltage is 1V lower than VIN.